OSBI/saiku-report-viewer-server/README.md

 5. At Karaf's console install Saiku Report Viewer Server feature:
     - `feature:install saiku-report-viewer-server`
 6. If everything worked correctly, you should be able to render a test report:
-    - Open on a browser: http://localhost:8181/cxf/reportviewer/render/test.pdf
+    - Open on a browser: [http://localhost:8181/cxf/reportviewer/render/test.pdf](http://localhost:8181/cxf/reportviewer/render/test.pdf)
-        - **Observation:** If you have this error **`Error executing command: Error`**, when you run the above command, it's necessary to make a change.
+        - :warning: **Observation:** If you have this error **`Error executing command: Error`**, when you run the above command, it's necessary to make a change:
             - Open the file `KARAF_HOME/etc/org.ops4j.pax.url.mvn.cfg` and append the last block:

                 ```